wingo/stringrefs/README.md

 At the same time, when looping over codepoints in a string, you would really like your WebAssembly to inline its accessors and iterators.
-Therefore we will lean away from interfaces that encourage one or more string instruction per character, and instead will encourage encoding (sub-)strings to UTF-8 in memory and operating over those chunks.
+Therefore we will provide interfaces that encourage processing string contents in chunks, by encoding sequences of codepoints to UTF-8, WTF-8, or WTF-16 in memory.

-### JavaScript interoperability and surrogates
+#### JavaScript interoperability and surrogates

 The `stringref` proposal has to consider surrogates because we want WebAssembly strings to have good interoperation with JavaScript, whose